 As the founder of Boulder's "Troubadours", a monthly platform to showcase local songwriters, Ramaya has been offering the community a musical hub around which their local favorites are teamed up with stellar undiscovered talent.
 "It's the best of the local flavor in a myriad of expression, all in one place" (Boulder Weekly).
-These "Troubadours" showcases have been presented monthly for 15+ years at venues such as the Fox Theater, Trilogy, B.side Lounge, Shine, and The Laughing Goat.
+These "Troubadours" showcases have been presented monthly for 18+ years at venues such as the Fox Theater, Trilogy, B.side Lounge, Shine, The Laughing Goat and Roots Music Project.

 Over the years Ramaya has shared the stage with many incredible artists including Gregory Alan Isakov, Nathaniel Rateliff, Brandi Carlile, Fiona Apple, The Fray, The Lumineers, Glen Hansard and The Swell Season, Devotchka, Paper Bird, Chris Pureka, Elephant Revival, Gasoline Lollipops, Lapcat, Dechen Hawk, Colin Robison, Max Davies & Toni Oswald, Paul Kimbiris and Sturtz.
 Currently Ramaya can be seen playing music regularly in the Boulder / Denver area.

 Recently accompanying Ramaya is a diverse cast of soul mates and local allstars, including:

 Press / Reviews

 "There's so much to say about the music of Ramaya Soskin, one of my favorite songwriters of all time.
 Since meeting him over 20 years ago he has been a constant inspiration, musically, and as a dear friend."

 - Gregory Alan Isakov